demisto/content/Packs/BluelivThreatContext/Integrations/BluelivThreatContext/BluelivThreatContext_description.md

 7. Get information about threat actors
 8. Get information about hacking tools

-## Commands
----
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
-After you successfully execute a command, a DBot message appears in the War Room with the command details.

-1. blueliv-authenticate
-2. blueliv-tc-attack-pattern
-3. blueliv-tc-campaign
-4. blueliv-tc-cve
-5. blueliv-tc-indicator-cs
-6. blueliv-tc-indicator-fqdn
-7. blueliv-tc-indicator-ip
-8. blueliv-tc-malware
-9. blueliv-tc-signature
-10. blueliv-tc-threat-actor
-11. blueliv-tc-tool

-## Additional Info
----
-No addition info required

 ## Known Limitations
 ---
 Currently is not possible to create a user with a passwod that doesn't expire, so you need to remember to change the password and update the integration credentials used to generate the token.